Skip to Content

 Getting around: The traffic in Kathmandu can be chaotic but luckily the historic center is easy enough to explore on foot.
 Otherwise, we suggest using cycle rickshaws or taxis to get around, both are inexpensive and available everywhere.

-Vaccinations: It's recommended that all travelers to Nepal have received routine vaccinations for things like measles, mumps, and chickenpox, along with vaccinations for hepatitis A, hepatitis B, Japanese encephalitis, malaria, rabies, typhoid, and yellow fever.
+Vaccinations: It's recommended that all travelers to Nepal receive routine vaccinations for things like measles, mumps, and chickenpox, along with vaccinations for hepatitis A, hepatitis B, Japanese encephalitis, malaria, rabies, typhoid, and yellow fever.
 Make sure you speak to your doctor and check the CDC website for more information before you make plans to visit Kathmandu.

 Currency: The currency used in Kathmandu and the rest of Nepal is the Nepalese rupee, which uses the currency code NPR.
 It's often written as Rs (plural) or (Re) singular. $1 (US) converts to around 118Rs, €1 is worth around 141Rs, and £1 converts to about 163Rs.